 - Airport infrastructure;

 - Communications infrastructure, excluding fiber optic infrastructure.

 The timing of these distributions will be dependent on when the specific infrastructure bucket is filled during the biennium.
 For cities with populations of 1,000 or more, a set density amount based on population will be distributed when the first $30,375,000 is deposited into the Municipal Infrastructure Fund.
 Based on current forecasts, this is estimated to happen during the fourth quarter of calendar year 2020.

 The remainder of the city distributions will occur the month after the fund reaches its biennial cap of $115,000,000, or at the end of the biennium if it doesn't fill completely.
 Current forecasts show distribution of these funds will happen during the second quarter of calendar year 2021.

 By November 30, 2022, each city that receives a distribution from this fund is required to provide a report to the Office of State Treasurer on the usage of the funds received.
 This reporting will be done online via the Office of State Treasurer's website and will provide for review of the reported information by the general public.

-Failure to report in a timely manner or using the funding in a manner inconsistent with the requirements for eligible projects will make said city ineligible for funding during the subsequent biennium.
+Failure to report in a timely manner or in the correct format will make said city ineligible for funding during the subsequent biennium.
+Using the funding in a manner inconsistent with the requirements for eligible projects will reduce any future grants to that city by the amount spent on ineligible projects.